ludy520/intel_hex/example/README.md

 var hexString = hex.toFileContents();
 ```

+## Intel HEX file to binary converter

+The file "convert_to_binary.dart" contains all the code you need to convert an Intel HEX file to binary data.

 ## Try the executables

 You can try the example executables with a few simple commands in the project root directory: